HaakonHawk/jqmusic/README.md

   - That happens if there is no title or artist within the audio track's meta tags.

   Why does artist and title show "N/A"?
-  - This happens if the script failed find anything within the audio track's meta tags.
+  - This is short for "Not Available" and happens if the script failed find anything within the audio track's meta tags.
 This is a problem with the jsmediatags library and is unfortunately beyond my control.